-Definitions.
+Definitions:

 - 1. "Students" means students, their parents, guardians or other legal representatives. - 2.
-"Extracurricular activities" means student activities or organizations that (1) are supervised or administered by the district; (2) do not count toward graduation or advancement between grades; and (3) are not otherwise required by the district.

-3. "Post-secondary education costs" means tuition and other fees associated with obtaining credit from a post-secondary educational institution.
+"Extracurricular activities" means student activities or organizations that (1) are supervised or administered by the district; (2) do not count toward graduation or advancement between grades; and (3) are not otherwise required by the district. - 3.
+"Post-secondary education costs" means tuition and other fees associated with obtaining credit from a post-secondary educational institution - 1.
+Clothing Required for Specified Courses and Activities.
+Students are responsible for complying with the district's grooming and attire guidelines and for furnishing all clothing required for any special programs, courses, or activities in which they participate.
+The teacher, coach, or sponsor of the activity will provide students with written guidelines that detail any special clothing requirements and explain why the special clothing is required for the specific program, course, or activity.